 This is a genus of mostly grass-feeders, something in the ballpark of 20 species worldwide.
+The taxonomy of the genus is not easy and probably needs much more work before the species are understood and the relationship between this genus and Sitobion can be clearly described.
 In North America, it seems like most of the species are introduced from elsewhere, exceptions being Metopolophium palmerae (Hille Ris Lambers) in Colorado and Metopolophium arctogenicolens Richards from the Arctic.
-I have had some puzzling finds of Metopolophium in western North America that probably deserve further study.
-Two are mentioned below, one puzzle with each species of which I have photos.
+I have some puzzling stories of Metopolophium in western North America that probably deserve further study.
+Three are mentioned below, alas not all with good photos as yet (it gives me something to work on in the coming growing season if the snow ever melts).

 Metopolophium dirhodum (Walker)